carbon-language/carbon-lang/docs/project/going_public.md

     and feedback.
 -   The community is ready to run a launch event.

-Any proposal to go public will be reviewed as with other evolution proposals.
+These criteria are guidelines.
+Any proposal to go public with Carbon, including whether criteria are sufficiently met, will be reviewed as with other evolution proposals.

 ## Criteria